StrongDM Desktop

 Install sdm in PATH

-Use the Install sdm in PATH option to set up the StrongDM CLI in your system.
+Select Install sdm in PATH from the Account menu to set up the StrongDM CLI in your system.
 You only need to install the CLI one time.

 For detailed information about installing the CLI, please see the installation guide for your particular operating system.